j-mie6/design-patterns-for-parser-combinators/README.md

 Without further ado: time to exit the meta...

-# Really Cool Calculator Inc
+# Really Cool Calculator Inc 🧮
 Hi!
 We're a start-up with a vision to make a cool calculator app, written in Haskell, for all your basic arithmetic needs.
 We're an open-source team and happy to take collaborators to help make our dream come true: get everyone using Haskell for calculation.
-Please see the "Good Issue for Newcomer" issues to help get you started.
+If you're keen to collaborate, please see the "Good First Issue"s to help get you started.